As Joaquin looms, Eastern U.S. states get ready to batten down

-NEW YORK (Reuters) - As Joaquin strengthened into a major Category 4 hurricane near the Bahamas on Thursday, states along the U.S. East Coast hustled to activate emergency plans developed after Superstorm Sandy slammed the region in 2012, aiming to blunt the storm’s potential impact.
+NEW YORK, Oct 1 (Reuters) - As Joaquin strengthened into a major Category 4 hurricane near the Bahamas on Thursday, states along the U.S. East Coast hustled to activate emergency plans developed after Superstorm Sandy slammed the region in 2012, aiming to blunt the storm’s potential impact.

 New Jersey Governor Chris Christie, whose state took a direct hit from Sandy, declared a state of emergency, warning residents to “be prepared but don’t panic.”